-A warehouse manager is responsible for overseeing the distribution and storage of inventory for a manufacturing company.
-There are a few different degree programs available for aspiring individuals, including an Associate of Science in Logistics and Supply Chain Management and a Bachelor of Science in Operations Management Technology.
-While exploring topics such as supply chain management principles and cost analysis, students can also prepare to become distribution or transportation managers.
+While exploring topics such as supply chain management principles and cost analysis, students in a warehouse management degree program can also prepare to become distribution or transportation managers.
 Some programs may be offered online as well as on-campus.
 There are also voluntary certification options offered by corporations and organizations to experienced and otherwise qualified candidates.
 Passing an examination is necessary to earn a certification credential.

-Associate of Science in Logistics and Supply Chain Management
+Associate Degree Programs in Logistics and Supply Chain Management

 - Principles of supply chain management

 - Warehouse management